Support bug update status using My Work

 You must specify a value for the

 Stateelement that corresponds to a valid workflow state.
-A valid workflow state is one that has been defined for a work item type that is included in Bug Category for your team project.
+A valid workflow state is one that has been defined for a work item type that is included in Bug Category for your project.
 Also, you must assign a metastate type within the Agile or Bug group, that is

 Import the modified definition file.